MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic.md

 This solution targets the custom synchronous business logic that has been applied for your organization.
 When you send requests that bypass custom business logic, all synchronous plug-ins and real-time workflows are disabled except:

-- Plug-ins which are part of the core Microsoft Dataverse system or part of a solution where Microsoft is the publisher.
+- Plug-ins that are part of the core Microsoft Dataverse system or part of a solution where Microsoft is the publisher.
 - Workflows included in a solution where Microsoft is the publisher.

 System plug-ins define the core behaviors for specific entities.
-Without these plug-ins you would encounter data inconsistencies that may not be easily fixed.
+Without these plug-ins, you would encounter data inconsistencies that may not be easily fixed.

-Solutions shipped by Microsoft that use Dataverse such as Microsoft Dynamics 365 Customer Service, or Dynamics 365 Sales also include critical business logic that cannot be bypassed with this option.
+Solutions shipped by Microsoft that use Dataverse such as Microsoft Dynamics 365 Customer Service, or Dynamics 365 Sales also include critical business logic that can't be bypassed with this option.

 > [!IMPORTANT]
 > You may have purchased and installed solutions from other Independent Software Vendors (ISVs) which include their own business logic.
 The synchronous logic applied by these solutions will be bypassed.
 You should check with these ISVs before you use this option to understand what impact there may be if you use this option with data that their solutions use.